EU Settlement Scheme

 The application process for the EU Settlement Scheme is free of charge, and it can be completed online or by post.
 Applicants need to provide proof of identity, residence in the UK, and their relationship to a qualifying EU, EEA or Swiss citizen.

-If you did not apply to the EU Settlement Scheme, your rights in the UK are not protected.
+If you did not apply under EU Settlement Scheme, your rights in the UK are not protected.
 This means you cannot: access benefits and services (including free NHS healthcare), work or study in the UK, or rent a property in England.